Say Anything...: Cultural influence

-The film features one of the most culturally recognizable scenes in American movie history, in which John Cusack holds a boombox above his head outside Diane's bedroom window to let her know that he has not given up on her.
+The film features one of the most enduring scenes in romance films, in which John Cusack holds a boombox above his head outside Diane's bedroom window to let her know that he has not given up on her.
 Crowe and producer James L. Brooks believed the scene could become a hallmark of the movie, though Crowe found it difficult to film because Cusack felt it was "too passive".
 The scene was first scored with Fishbone's "Question of Life", but after viewing the scene, Crowe opted to replace it with Peter Gabriel's "In Your Eyes" to better fit the mood that he wished to convey.
-Gabriel initially turned down Crowe because he confused the film with another film in production at the time, a John Belushi biography called Wired.
+Gabriel initially turned down Crowe because he confused the film with another film in production at the time, a John Belushi biography titled Wired.
 "That scene is like Romeo under the trellis," said Crowe reminiscing about the iconic scene.
 "But I have this feeling when I watch it that it's filled with double emotion – both with the story and the actors, whose own trepidation bleeds in."

+In a September 2012 interview with Rolling Stone, discussing the 25th anniversary of So (from which "In Your Eyes" hails), Gabriel commented on the cultural impact of the scene, "It definitely gave [the song] a second life, because now it's so often parodied in comedy shows and it is one of the modern day Romeo and Juliet balcony clichés.
+I've talked to John Cusack about that.
+We're sort of trapped together in a minuscule moment of contemporary culture."
+In October 2012, as Gabriel played the first few bars of the song during a performance at the Hollywood Bowl, Cusack walked onto the stage, handed him a boombox and took a bow, before quickly walking off again.
+Cameron Crowe was also present at the concert and later tweeted "Peter Gabriel and John Cusack on stage together at the Hollywood Bowl tonight.
+Won't forget that... ever."
+At a concert in Madison Square Garden on September 18, 2023 (touring his album I/O), Gabriel held up an inflatable toy boombox during a performance of "In Your Eyes," reported as "a nod to Lloyd Dobler."

 Canceled TV series

-A television series based on the movie was planned by NBC and 20th Century Fox, but producers Aaron Kaplan and Justin Adler did not know that Crowe had not approved of the project.
+A television series based on the film was planned by NBC and 20th Century Fox, but producers Aaron Kaplan and Justin Adler did not know that Crowe had not approved of the project.
 When they found out his views, the show was dropped.